-APNA Contemporary Chronic Disease Management workshops are designed for nurses in all primary health care settings, including nurses in General Practice, Aged Care and Community Health settings.
+APNA Contemporary Chronic Disease Management Workshops are designed for nurses in all primary health care settings, including general practice, aged care and community health settings.

 Spirometry: Understanding, interpreting and recognising abnormalities

 Improve your understanding of the anatomy and physiology of the cardiorespiratory system.
 Learn to apply this knowledge to interpreting spirometry results.
 A practical four hour session with real-world case studies with Nurse Consultant James Brinton.